ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 - [ ] **Mention Your Software in Publications:** Include a software availability statement in the body of the publication, describing where and how the software can be accessed.
 For example using the following adapted [AGUs Template](https://www.agu.org/publications/authors/journals/data-software-for-authors):
        _< Version number > of the < software name > used for < brief context, description of what the software was used for > is preserved at < DOI, persistent identifier link >, available via < licence type, access conditions > and developed openly at < software development platform link >. [< Link to formal citation in References section >]_

-- [ ] **Ensure Proper Credit:** Structure and collect contributor information early in a CITATION.cff file, and optionally using tools like [The Turing Way's Contributors Table](https://book.the-turing-way.org/community-handbook/acknowledgement/acknowledgement-record) in the README and a contributors.md file, or frameworks like [All Contributors](https://allcontributors.org/).
+- [ ] **Ensure Proper Credit:** Structure and collect contributor information early in a CITATION.cff file, and optionally using tools like [The Turing Way's Contributors Table](https://book.the-turing-way.org/community-handbook/acknowledgement/acknowledgement-record) in the `README.md` and a `contributors.md` file, or frameworks like [All Contributors](https://allcontributors.org/).
 Link each contributor to their [ORCID iD](https://orcid.org/).
 [Connect your ORCID to DataCite](https://transportation.libguides.com/persistent_identifiers/automatically_populate_orcid) and GitHub to automatically add your software to your ORCID record upon publication.

   > **_Unsure about this process?
 You can walk through the depositing, describing, and citing your software using Zenodo’s Sandbox (testing environment).
 You can follow the steps outlined on the [Documentation](https://help.zenodo.org/docs/deposit/create-new-upload/) page, which guides you through producing metadata for your project._**